lalebdi/JavaScriptDataScrutures/README.md

             2- What are the inputs that go into the problem? <br>
                 3- What are the outputs that should come from the solution to the problem?<br>
                     4- Can the outputs be determined from the inputs?
 Do I have enough info to solve the problem? <br>
-                        5- How should I label the important pieces of the data that are a part of the problem?
+                        5- How should I label the important pieces of the data that are a part of the problem?<br>

 2. Concete Examples:
   Coming up with examples can help you understand the problem.
 Examples also provide sanity checks that your solution works how it should.
 (User Stories or Unit Tests)